xcomfan/xcomfan.github.io/gitref/repo_history/viewing_repo_history.md

 ## See which files were changed in each commit

-`git log [--name-only | --name-status  ]` - Shows the list of files modified after displaying basic commit information.  name-status adds information for each file of whether the file was added, modified, or deleted in the commit.
+`git log [--name-only | --name-status  ]` - Shows the list of files modified after displaying basic commit information.
+The name-status option adds information for each file of whether the file was added, modified, or deleted in the commit.

-[comment]: <> (TODO: This file is a bit big.
-Need to link to chunk explanation here?)

 ## See the changes made (the patch) in each commit